mycourtpro/mycourtpro.github.io/api/index.md

 *Nota Bene*: you need a MyCourt account in order to use the MyCourt API.
 It's in our plans to provide signup via the API but it's not yet implemented.

+<h3 id="definitions">a few definitions</h3>

+Before diving into the API description / explanation, here are a few definitions of some of the terms used:

+* _client_: the piece of software that talks to the MyCourt API over HTTPs.
+* _customer_ or _user_: the person using the client or a classical web browser to interact with MyCourt.

 <h2 id="signing">Sign requests?</h2>